Orb or Wheel weaving spiders

 Genus Gea

-Spiders of this genus are similar in apprearance with Argiope.
-These spiders do not make a zig-zag stabilimentum in their webs are the spiders are often not so beautifully colored and smaller in size.
+Spiders of this genus are similar in appearance with Argiope.
+These spiders do not make a zig-zag stabilimentum in their webs are the spiders are often not so beautifully coulored and smaller in size.
 Gea theridioides male on the back of my hand

 Gea theridioides Gea theridioides